kovmir/tinytldr/README.md

 # CONTRIBUTING

-Contributions are welcome.

 When submitting PRs, please maintain the [coding style](https://suckless.org/coding_style/) used for the project.